-My name is Sandy Hodskins and after 2 years of trying I was finally able to arrange for Linda Parelli to teach in New Hampshire!
-I have been studying Parelli Natural Horsemanship through the home study course for the past 12 years.
+My name is Sandy Hodskins.
+I have been studying Parelli Natural Horsemanship through the home study course for the past 15 years.
 I started out by purchasing and selling trail horses.
 Each horse I purchased, I would put through level 2 in the program before finding them their perfect new partners.
-Ten years ago I purchased an untouched Kiger Mustang filly that I named West Wind and together we completed level 4 of the Parelli program and learned a lot along the way.
-Two years ago I was given a handsome black gelding named Toona.
+Twelve years ago I purchased an untouched Kiger Mustang filly that I named West Wind and together we completed level 4 of the Parelli program and learned a lot along the way.
+Four years ago I was given a handsome black gelding named Toona.
 Toona was formerly shown in dressage however his nervous and reactive manners made the owner decide he wasn't the horse for her.
-I have spent the past 2 years gaining his trust, building his self-confidence as well as his respect in me as a leader.
+I have spent the past 4 years gaining his trust, building his self-confidence as well as his respect in me as a leader.
+I decided to take him up through Glenn Stewarts Stage program, have have successfully passed Stage 7.
 I will be riding him in this clinic as I want to learn more about how to help him when he becomes scared and worried.
 I would like to enter him to another dressage show someday when we are ready.

 At eight years old, I had my first ride on my aunt’s horse and from that point on I was hooked.
 My parents started me in lessons at a hunter/jumper barn when I was in fifth grade and I began leasing a horse and showing with that barn when I was in eighth grade.
 I continued to ride until I graduated from high school and then had a 16 year hiatus due to lack of funds.
 When I was finally able to get back into horses, I was working at a farm and dealing with some young horses who were at the barn for training; their behavior while being led to and from the fields sent me searching for solutions and that’s how I discovered Parelli.
 Since that time, I have become a PATH International Advanced therapeutic riding instructor and Equine Specialist in Mental Health and Learning.
 I also teach horsemanship and riding lessons at my farm, Healing Hope Farm, in Chester, NH (www.healinghopefarm.com).
 Sophie, my partner for this clinic, and I are currently working in level 4 and I hope to learn some strategies at this clinic to help us advance our horsemanship and come closer to being able to do our level 4 auditions.